-- Empty spray paint and other aerosol cans must be put on the designated shelf in the outdoor flammable storage cabinet located near the graffiti wall.
-Do not throw empty spray paint cans into the trash until environmental health and safety can make the determination that the containers are truly empty.
+- Empty spray paint and other aerosol cans must be put in the designated outdoor receptacle near the graffiti wall.
+Do not throw any spray paint cans into the trash.

 - Solvent, mineral spirits, linseed oil, and liquid paints must be poured into the "flammable liquids" drum.